jiripudil/jiripudil.cz/src/blog/posts/2018-09-14-keeping-your-dependencies-up-to-date.md

 to take a look at the job output.
 But it's also tricky:

-Imagine you are fixing a critical bug and you want to get it to production pronto, but then the CI server says "no, update this package first, there's a new //patch// version!"
+Imagine you are fixing a critical bug and you want to get it to production pronto, but then the CI server says "no, update this package first, there's a new *patch* version!"
 Oh, come on!

 That's why we've marked this job as allowed to fail.
 It needs a lot of discipline at this point: after you ignore the warning, push the bugfix to production and get some coffee to calm your nerves, you should revisit the failed